minijackson/2022-nixcon-cross-compilation/slides.md

 And then use something from `config.system.build`.

 ::: notes
+You can also put `config.allowUnsupportedSystem` in the nixpkgs import, but I didn't have enough space in the slide.

 This can be used to generate just the file system, the kernel, the initramfs, an SD card image, etc.